egemensert/egemensert.github.io/about.md

     transforming unstructured data into structured format, analyzing structured data to extract information, and controlling systems with either traditional approaches or Reinforcement Learning.
 Projects are focused on analyzing human systems.
-Take a look at my analysis on Turkish <a href='/politics/turkey/2019/08/26/characterizing-political-participation/'>Political Variety</a> and Electricity Consumption.
-Also, <a href='https://scholar.google.com.tr/citations?user=18w61Q8AAAAJ&hl=tr&oi=ao'>here</a> is my Google Scholar page, and below is my short resume.
+Take a look at my analysis on Turkish <a href='/politics/turkey/2019/08/26/characterizing-political-participation/'>Political Variety</a>.
+You can reach me at egemen[dot]sert [at] metu[dot]edu[dot]tr.
+     Also, <a href='https://scholar.google.com.tr/citations?user=18w61Q8AAAAJ&hl=tr&oi=ao'>here</a> is my Google Scholar page and below is my short resume.

      </p>